 Scotland’s Museum of Transport and Travel

-Numerous enthusiasts model around the world but Macolm Harwood is one of the few to have transformed his hobby and passion into his profession.
+Numerous enthusiasts model around the world but Malcolm Harwood is one of the few to have transformed his hobby and passion into his profession.
 The Managing Director of Cornwall Model Boats started building models while he was still at school, after seeing people sailing models on the lake in London’s Bushy Park.
 His company makes a range of models, some that run on water and others for display.

-Personal taste and interest tends to play a role in shaping collections, as Malcolm points out: “In terms of models that are collectable, a lot of that’s down to the actual build of the model and the quality that the builder’s impressed in the model and the subject material.
+Personal taste and interest tend to play a role in shaping collections, as Malcolm points out: “In terms of models that are collectable, a lot of that’s down to the actual build of the model and the quality that the builder’s impressed in the model and the subject material.
 In the UK we tend to find that people prefer British ships rather than French or Spanish galleons.
 One that’s always popular over here is the Victory as everyone knows it and you can go and visit it.
-In terms of collectability, people now tend to build their own whereas the older models, constructed several of decades ago, tend to fetch quite a high value if they have been constructed properly.”
+In terms of collectability, people now tend to build their own whereas the older models constructed several decades ago, tend to fetch quite a high value if they have been constructed properly.”

 Fully rigged sailing ships are often the starting points of collections.
 “We find here that a lot of people are fascinated by the tall ships, just for their sheer beauty when actually constructed as a model and the fact there aren’t that many left around,” says Malcolm.

 Going online and ordering kits to construct pre-built models, via specialist internet sites, is one way of starting a collection.
 Setting sail on this long-established hobby has never been easier and there are plenty of museums around the world that can provide inspiration.